stgaup/Todo/README.md

 Clear list:
 todo clear

-The list is saved into a json file called "todo.json" which is placed with the executables.
+The list is saved into a json file called "todo.json" which is placed in a folder called Todo inside the My Documents folder in the currently logged in users profile.